mozilla/webliteracymap/README.md

 Web Literacy Standard
 =====================

-Die Web Literacy Standard hat drei Abzeichnen:
+The Web Literacy Standard is comprised of three strands:

-* Erkunden - umgehen im Web
+* Exploring - navigating the web
-* Aufbauen - erstellen für des Web
+* Building - creating for the web
-* Verbinden - kommunizieren und am Web mitarbeiten
+* Connecting - participating on the web